-The marine environment is constantly changing, but so are the systems and resources that MDMR uses to manage that environment.
-MDMR must continue to adapt to this changing work environment.
+The marine environment is constantly changing and MDMR is proactively adapting the systems and resources used to manage that environment.
 Part of that changing environment is a changing workforce.
 Succession planning is the process whereby an organization ensures that it recruits and develops employees to fill each key role within the agency.
 MDMR will recruit, recognize and retain the best talent and provide its highly qualified and capable staff with the proper equipment and resources to manage the marine environment efficiently.